Guided Programs at The Leaf

 Supervising Adults

-- Chaperones who fall within the ratio of 1 adult per 10 students in grades Pre-K -12 are included free of charge.
+- Supervising adults within the ratio of 1 adult per 10 students (rounded to the nearest 10) in grades Pre-K through 12 are included free of charge.

 Policies for Schools and Groups